Table of Contents

 The video seems a Bit Blocky/ Pixelated

-Check the status tab of the Monitor’s status on the Portal.
+Check the status tab of the Screen’s status on the Portal.
 If the resolution indicates 640×480, the Player runs in VGA mode ( 640×480).
 This would appear as low quality or even as a 4:3 layout with black bars above/below or on the right/left ( or even both).
 Try power-cycling the Player.
 If this fixes the situation, then this is just an issue of auto-detecting the screen’s resolution.
-The Yodeck Player ( based on Raspberry Pi) automatically detects on start-up the ” preferred” resolution of the connected monitor ( usually, its native resolution).
+The Yodeck Player ( based on Raspberry Pi) automatically detects the ” preferred” resolution of the connected screen (usually its native resolution) on start-up.
 In some cases, the preferred resolution is not detected correctly:

-• Powering up your Player and screen simultaneously ( e.g., after a power failure).
-If your screen is slow on startup, it does not report its resolutions in time to the Player.
+- Powering up your Player and screen simultaneously ( e.g., after a power failure).
+If your screen is slow on startup, it does not report its resolutions to the Player in time.

 In this case, the standard VGA resolution of 640×480 is used.
 Rebooting your Player will resolve this issue ( temporarily).
 If you are having constant issues like this, then you have two options for a permanent solution:

-1. Set the resolution of the Player to a standard one.
+- Set the player’s resolution to a standard one.
 Your Player will always use this resolution, regardless of whether you have attached a screen or not or if the attached screen supports it.

-1. Go to your Monitor entry in the Yodeck Portal,
+- Go to your Screen entry in the Yodeck Portal,

 The video is stretched/letterboxed